When will the stock market bottom out and recover?

 Traders, meanwhile, can short-sell markets before they bottom to earn a profit in bearish conditions.

-With CFDs, for example, you decide whether to buy or sell a market when you open a position.
+With CFDs and spread bets, for example, you decide whether to buy or sell a market when you open a position.
+If you sell the FTSE 100 for £5 per point with a spread bet, then you’ll earn £5 for every point that the index moves down – and lose £5 for every point it moves up.
 So you can trade when you think that shares are headed down, or even hedge against long positions you hold in your portfolio.

 Stock market recoveries summed up